 Given the magnitude with which CDPs have the potential to transform the marketing industry and customer engagement, it is important for marketers to understand how this can become part of their marketing toolkit.

 What is a customer data platform?

 CDPs /Customer data platforms empower marketers to seamlessly organize customer data in achieving a 360-degree customer view.
 CDPs bring together the synergies of data science and artificial intelligence to unify multiplicand marketing data to create personalized customer experiences across customer life cycle journey.

 “a marketer-controlled system that supports external marketing execution based on persistent, cross-channel customer data.”

 Customer Data Platforms intelligently stitch the data collected from different sources to create a comprehensive customer profile.
 This enables organizations to implement data-driven initiatives.
 Since many of the marketing technologies are in siloes, the CDPs enable marketers to tie the data together between the systems in real-time, enabling them to segment & target their customers better.

 How does a CDP work?

 Despite the many capabilities and functions of a Customer Data Platform, the premise on which they work is fairly simple.
 They function by pulling data from multiple sources, cleaning it, and re-structuring it in a way that makes it available to other marketing systems for personalized marketing activities.
 Depending upon the capabilities of a specific platform, they may also have additional functions such as advanced data analytics, content marketing, predictive capabilities, etc.

-Some of the key capabilities of a Customer Data Platform(as per definition by Raab) include:
+Some of the key capabilities of a customer data platform (per definition by Raab) include:

 - The ability to personally identify customers and their contact information.